 "This boy's name is Yusuke.
 He's 14 years old, and is supposed to be the hero of our story... but oddly enough, he's dead."Sometimes, the end of the road is only the beginning.
 Well, it is if the cast is Dead to Begin With.
 This trope covers stories set partially or wholly in the afterlife, a genre sometimes known as "Bangsian fantasy".
-Whether the characters are hanging in Fluffy Cloud Heaven, struggling to survive against hideous demons in a Fire and Brimstone Hell, ghosts stuck on the mortal world, mortals who are Trapped in Another World before their time, or whatever, they're here to answer the question "Now that we're dead, what do we do for an encore?
-Unless, of course, they have another question: "Whodunnit to Me, and how can I stop them from murdering anyone else?"
+Whether the characters are hanging in Fluffy Cloud Heaven, struggling to survive against hideous demons in a Fire and Brimstone Hell, ghosts stuck on the mortal world, mortals who are Trapped in Another World before their time, or whatever, they're here to answer the question "Now that we're dead, what do we do for an encore?"
+Unless, of course, they have another question: "Whodunnit to Me?, and how can I stop them from murdering anyone else?"
 Expect The Grim Reaper, either as a guest star or as one of the main characters.
 Compare Dead All Along and First Episode Resurrection.
 Characters who are Dead to Begin With may be susceptible to Ghost Amnesia.
 Not to be confused with Posthumous Character, which is a character who is dead when the story begins and is shown only in flashbacks.
 Or with Dead All Along, which is a plot twist.
 Or with You Are Already Dead.
-Not to be confused with My Death Is Only The Beginning, where an established character's death brings about a whole new set of machinations.
+Not to be confused with My Death Is Just the Beginning, where an established character's death brings about a whole new set of machinations.

 — YuYu Hakusho, episode 1

 As a Death Trope, all Spoilers will be unmarked ahead.
 Beware.

 - Bleach, especially the Soul Society arc.
 The main character and most of his (initial) friends aren't dead, though.